Teaching Metric Distance to Discrete Autoregressive Language Models: Conclusion

 \section{Conclusion}

 We presented \modelname, a distance-aware objective for discrete autoregressive models.
 By replacing one-hot targets with reward-weighted distributions derived from token metrics, \modelname offers a closed-form alternative to reinforcement learning.
 Experiments across visual grounding, robotic manipulation, reward modeling, and image generation show improved data efficiency, demonstrating the value of distance-aware supervision whenever tokens admit a meaningful metric.
+We discuss asymptotic behavior under unlimited data in~\cref{sec:ax_clarification}.
+Promising future directions include extending \modelname to multi-task finetuning settings, generalizing to non-metric structures such as relational or hierarchical outputs, and applying it to additional domains like time-series forecasting.